 Harry’s Berries for Great Strawberries & for Skinny Green Beans

 At the Farmer’s Market, there’s only one Harry’s Berries — and if you get there late, they’re sold out.
 We order ahead for incredible strawberries and that tiny French green beans.

 Tired Old Favorites

-James likes to say he features “tired old favorites” and the pastas he offers are pretty much in that category: Spaghettini Carbonara with smokey bacon, onions, cream and eggs, received a good writeup and a nice photo featured in a review from Michael Servin at the Santa Barbara News Press.
-(We’re pleased to say we received 4 stars) The spicy Calamari in red sauce, inspired by James’ friend Andy Granatelli vies for popularity with the Spaghettini Caruso with chicken livers in Marsala.
+James likes to say he features “tired old favorites” and the pastas he offers are pretty much in that category: Spaghettini Carbonara with smokey bacon, onions, cream and eggs, received a good writeup and a nice photo featured in a review from Michael Cervin at the Santa Barbara News Press.
+(We’re pleased to say we received 4 stars) The spicy Calamari in red sauce, inspired by James’ friend Andy Granatelli, vies for popularity with the Spaghettini Caruso with chicken livers in Marsala.

 Finally, one of the most striking things about the decor at Sly’s is the collection of photographer Jesse Alexander’s photos on display.
 This artists eye and lens captured the European racing and car show scenes in the 50s and 60s.
 More than thirty of Jesse’s images fill the walls of the dining rooms at Sly’s.
 The Monaco Room features images of Monaco from Jesse’s most recently published book.